|

 structure.
 Government authority is separated between the executive and the judiciary.
 The Joqarg'ı Ken'es or Supreme

-Council is the highest representative legislative body, whilst the Council of Ministers is the highest executive body.
+Council is the highest representative legislative body, while the Council of Ministers is the highest executive body.
 The

 chairperson of the Joqarg'ı Ken'es is responsible for proposing a candidate for the head of the Council of Ministers,